-Once data are released each year, you will be able to log into your CHI account and benchmark your campus against other institutions on current year data.

-During the data collection period, question comparisons are unavailable for the current year of collection but remain available for prior years in which data were entered.
+Once results are released each year, you can to log into your CHI account and benchmark against other institutions on current year data.
+During data collection, question comparisons are unavailable for the current year but remain available for prior years in which data were entered.

-From the home screen, click "Compare to Peers" on any section.
+1. From the home screen, click "Compare to Peers" on any section.